 Underwater Crime Scene Technician (UCSTI)

 Recommended for: Certified divers and surface support personnel

 - At least 18 years of age

-- Students diving in drysuits must submit proof of drysuit training with registration
+- Students diving in dry suits must summit proof of dry suit training with registration

-- This program is designed for personnel who are physically fit.
+This program is designed for personnel who are physically fit.
 Participants are encouraged to participate after successfully completing the IADRS Watermanship Test or testing to a fitness level of 13 MET (Metabolic Equivalents) or greater.
 Participants with aerobic fitness questions or concerns should consult their physician prior to in-water training.
 Participants who have poor aerobic fitness may attend this program as surface support personnel with the approval of the instructor.